sandstranger/luabind-deboostified/README.md

 Important: This is not drop in replacable.
 - The template parameters to class class_ work a bit differently to the original (Wrapper and Holder have a specific index, if you don't want one of them, use null_type)
 - The policies are not implemented as functions with a wrapped integer argument, they're aliases to policy lists containing exactly the one respective policy

+What next?
+- The policy system is pretty fragile with it's specialization for qualified types, that could simplified and strengthened.
+- There is currently no way to move objects around.
+Would it be bad if we allowed to move from lua to cpp?
+- The holder type parameter for classes is basically completely useless, as no conversion operations on them are created.
+You can't even pass something that is held in a shared_ptr&lt;T> to a function that takes a shared_ptr&lt;T>.
+- So...
+Rework object_rep/instance_holder to be able to know if it holds a value or a pointer to a value, register holder_type's during class registration so they can be used during argument matching?